What Are My Chances Of Getting Into A Car Accident?

 The Risk Factors For Car Accidents

-It is not always possible to predict which car accidents will be fatal and which will not be.
+It is typically not possible to predict which car accidents will be fatal and which will not.
 There are, however, certain factors that are known to increase the chances that car accident injuries will be fatal.
 These include speed, a lack of seatbelt use, and being ejected from the vehicle.

 Other drivers are simply more likely to be involved in collisions than others.
-Decades of insurance claims data have allowed experts to identify these drivers as being at greater risk of causing accidents:
+Decades of insurance claims data have allowed professionals to identify these drivers as being at greater risk of causing accidents:

 • Men